mscuttari/kaoldb/README.md

 * The test module uses [Robolectric](https://github.com/robolectric/robolectric) to run the tests in a virtual Android environment.

 ## License
-The project is distributed under the MIT license.
+The project is distributed under the Apache 2.0 license.